2. Our details

 How we deliver.
 All products ordered through our website for delivery in Great Britain and Northern Ireland are delivered by standard delivery.
 Smaller items (such as accessories and spare parts) are generally delivered by post.
 Larger items are generally delivered by a third-party courier service.
 We will notify you which delivery method we will use when we send the Order Confirmation.

 Delivery times.
-Where the standard delivery service applies, we aim to get your purchase to you within one working day.
-For these purposes, “working days” are Monday to Friday, excluding bank holidays as applicable in England.
-If you place your order before 17.00 on a working day, this period runs from the close of business on that day.
-If you place your order after 17.00 on a working day, or on a day that is not a working day, this period runs from the close of business on the next following working day.
+Where the standard delivery service applies, we aim to get your purchase to you within one day.
+For these purposes, “working days” are Monday to Friday, excluding bank holidays as applicable in England, and “weekend days” are Saturday and Sunday.
+If you place your order before 19.00 on a working day, or before 14:00 on a weekend day, this period runs from the close of business on that day.
+If you place your order after 19.00 on a working day, or 14:00 on a weekend day, this period runs from the close of business on the next following day.
 We do what we reasonably can to meet the delivery times set out in this section.
 However, these cannot be guaranteed.

 Tracking your order.
 If your order is being delivered by courier you can track your parcel by clicking on the link in the email that we send you to confirm dispatch.